semasuka/blog/_posts/2021-04-04-demystify-machine-learning.md

 * Does this project try to solve a problem that requires a lot of fine-tuning and rules?
 If you answered yes, then use machine learning.

      To clarify the point above, let's say that you work at a bank as a fraud expert analyst, and your boss tells you that there has been a sharp increase in credit card frauds this month.
 As a fraud expert with programming skills, you need to find a solution to this as soon as possible.
 You first analyze the transactions reported as fraudulent.
 You notice interesting similarities among 80% of them:

-      1. those transactions are orchestrated from overseas.
+ - those transactions are orchestrated from overseas.
-      2. they are below $1000.
+ - they are below one thousand dollars.
-      3. the account holders are mostly seniors (65 years old and above).
+ - the account holders are mostly seniors (65 years old and above).

  After gathering these pieces of information, you decided to create a script to detect and block automatically similar transactions that will occur in the future.
 The code is not perfect, as there are false positives, but after deploying the script for a week, there is a drop in the number of fraudulent transactions reported.
 Yes!
 We did.

    After two months, your boss comes back to you and tells you that the number of fraud has gone up again.
 It seems like the scammers now use a VPN as the transactions appear to be from within the country.
-Secondly, in the new fraudulent transactions, the amount transacted is not below $1000 all the time.
+Secondly, in the new fraudulent transactions, the amount transacted is not below on thousand dollars all the time.
 The scammers have found a way to bypass the script that you have put in place.

-   Now, you are thinking about two options:
-    - Option 1, rewrite a new script taking into consideration the new rules.
-    - Option 2, come up with a script that can adapt to new rules without being explicitly coded.
+   Now, you are thinking about two options: Option 1, rewrite a new script with the new rules and option 2, come up with a script that can adapt to new rules without being explicitly coded.

    The first option is tedious, and it is a matter of time until the scammers find another way of going around it.
 So the best option would be option 2, to let the script adapt and block the fraudulent transactions with minimal intervention.

 * Does this project try to solve a complex problem where using traditional programming has failed?
 Then use machine learning.
 Example: Detection of a cancer cell in an image.